GowthamVeera24/Quiz-Backend/README.md

 - Spring Boot 3.4  , Java 17
 - pom.xml ==> dependencies : Spring Web , Spring Data JPA , MySQL Driver , Spring boot DevTools
 - application.properties ==> contain database configuration (URL , username , password )
--consist of packages :
+- Packages :
     - Entity ==> for (User , Test , Question)
     - Repositories ==> each entity must has it's own repo interface to allow access and persist data between Java class and relational database
     - Enums ==> UserRole that contain (ADMIN , USER)
     - Dto ==> Instead of dealing with Entity , using Dto for request and response (loginDto , signupDto , testDto , questionDto ,
              testDetailsDto (return testDto and list of it's questions))
     - Services ==> where write business logic and there are two Interfaces that will deal with controllers later (userService and testService) and their implementations (userServiceImpl and testServiceImpl)where implement abstract methods
          * userServiceImpl : contains implementations of login , signup and create Admin account for the first run of the project
          * testServiceImpl : contains implementations of create test , get all tests , calculate time of each task depends on the number of questions belongs to , add questions for each test , get All questions

     - Controllers ==> where handle incoming HTTP requests and determine the appropriate response to send back , there are two controller , one for Users and other for (tests and questions)

                                 **************** Front-End *************************
 - Angular 18 , bootstrap 5.3.3 ,  Angular UI library(ng-zorro-antd 18.2.1)